 Runner vs. driver altercations

-Yesterday I was talking with fellow members of the running group I belong to and no one has almost gotten into a fistfight while running as I have.
+Yesterday I was talking with fellow running group members, and no one has almost gotten into a fistfight while running as I have.

-One winter day I was running down a sidewalk and a car intentionally swerved into deep slush and threw a wall of it onto me.
+One winter day I was running down an arterial sidewalk and a car intentionally swerved into deep slush and threw a wall of it onto me.
 I flipped him off, a response I’ve long ago given up.
 The driver pulled over and got out of his car.

 As I approached, he yelled obscenities and threatened me.
 I ran past, ignoring him, and he swung his coat at me.
 The zipper hit my face and really stung.
 I continued on as he yelled more obscenities.
-He jumped into his car, intent on getting me.
+He jumped into his car and started turning around, intent on getting me.

 Because I am not a fighter, I turned at the next intersection, picked up the pace, and cut through the yard of an unfenced house to the rear.
 I watched him drive past, fruitlessly searching for me.